 They have good reason to be worried.

 The episode begins ominously with Brother Justin Crowe sitting in the burned-out remains of the Ministry he built, reading a prayer for the children who died.
 His face semi-concealed in shadow, he tells the biblical story of Babylon in which the once-thriving town became a dwelling place for demons.
 As his story unfolds, we see the carnival procession begin its descent into an isolated town.
 As with each place they visit in the Dust Bowl, grit covers every inch of every building, painting it sepia.
 Yet this town seems to be completely deserted.
 There are no signs of life, no footprints in the dirt, no sound of work or revelry, just the wind howling through, making floorboards creak and weathervanes whirl.

 Walking up the hill heading out of the town, a man with a knapsack passes the troop.
 Samson’s exchange with the man is strangely sinister, but it confirms for the carnies, and us, that the carnival has now entered the town of Babylon.
-By the time the show reaches the town, it feels soaked in dread and anticipation.
-This feels like something we’ve been preparing for our whole lives.
+By the time the show reaches the town, we feel sick with dread.
+Something bad is going to happen, but what?

 Once in the town, the carnival realises that there is no-one here.
 The place is desolate, which only increases their anger towards Samson—they had travelled all that way in the wrong direction, at least they could have got some great earnings out of it.
 Despite this, there is a feeling that they are being watched or that a plan is being hatched somewhere, and they are all in grave danger.